Real estate services

 • What is the currency in Panama?

-Throughout Panama, the accepted and charged currency is the US dollar.
+Throughout Panama, the accepted and accepted currency is the US dollar.
 In many places, the dollar is called the balboa, but its value is the same.

 • What is the weather like in Panama?

-Panama has two main seasons: the summer season, characterized by bright sunshine, cool breezes and very little rain, runs from mid-December to mid-April.
+Panama has two main seasons: the summer season, characterized by bright sunshine, cool breezes, and very little rain, runs from mid-December to mid-April.
+Afterward, the rainy season slowly begins, with three or four showers per week.
+As the month progresses, so does the rainfall.
+By September, you can expect rain almost every day for some time during the day.

 • How far is the airport from the city?

-Tocumen International Airport is only 15-20 minutes from downtown Panama City.
+Tocumen International Airport is just 15-20 minutes from downtown Panama City.

 • What are the schools like?

 There are several national and international schools throughout Panama City.
-International or English-speaking schools include Balboa Academy, Metropolitan School, Knightsbridge International, Boston School, and International School of Panama (ISP).
+Among the international or English-speaking schools are Balboa Academy, Metropolitan School, Knightsbridge International, Boston School, and the International School of Panama (ISP).
+Their curricula vary, as do their admissions processes, but all accept foreigners living in Panama as first-time applicants.
+All schools also offer comprehensive after-school programs and sports programs for all ages.

 • Is it difficult to obtain residency?